C2SM/c2sm.github.io/docs/tools/zephyr.md

 Zephyr is the climate data extraction tool developed by C2SM, serving as the backend processing engine for the [Zephyr website :material-open-in-new:](https://zephyr.ethz.ch){:target="_blank"}.

 The tool has been developed as a joint project by C2SM and EAWAG.
-Zephyr has been released in May 2024 and is publicly available.
+Zephyr has been released in July 2024 and is available to the C2SM community.

 ## Features